-I’ve wanted to make this Crispy Roasted Potato recipe ever since I first set eyes on it.
-BeeBop, being the meat and potatoes guy that he is, declared it a huge success.
-I mean really.
-Who wouldn’t love crispy potatoes flavored with butter, shallots and a touch of lemon thyme?
-The lemon thyme was my only deviation from the recipe.
-I have lemon thyme growing like wild fire in my herb bed right now so I used it instead of the normal thyme.
+I mean really?
+Who wouldn't love crispy potatoes flavored with butter, shallots and a touch of lemon thyme?
+I have a pot of lemon thyme that grows like weeds in my herb bed, so I often use it instead of regular thyme.
 I love the flavor it adds to lots of recipes.
 So good.